apache/nuttx/configs/README.txt

   This is the port of NuttX to the PJRC Teensy++ 2.0 board.
 This board is developed by http://pjrc.com/teensy/.
 The Teensy++ 2.0 is based on an Atmel AT90USB1286 MCU.

+configs/tm4c123g-launchpad
+  This is the port of NuttX to the Tiva TM4C123G LaunchPad.
+The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.

 configs/twr-k60n512
   Kinetis K60 Cortex-M4 MCU.
 This port uses the FreeScale TWR-K60N512